swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 For this to be useful compiler first needs to be able to reason about the value of the current executor based on the isolation of the surrounding function.
 Then inlinable pre-check for `swift_task_isCurrentExecutor()` can be inserted allowing isolated deallocating deinit to be inlined into non-isolated one.

+### Improving extended stack trace support

+Developers who put breakpoint in the isolated deinit might want to see the call stack that lead to the least release of the object.
+Currently if switching of executors was involved, release call stack won't be shown in the debugger.

 ## Alternatives considered

 ### Placing hopping logic in `swift_release()` instead.